jostylr/event-when/eventwhen.md

     #### summarize(value) --> str

     This takes a handler and summarizes its structure.
-To give a meaningful string to handlers for a summarize, one can add `.name` properties to any of the value types except action strings which are their own "name".
+To give a meaningful string to handlers for a summarize, one can add `._label` properties to any of the value types except action strings which are their own "label".

     __arguments__